 Why Understanding What Is a Secure Code Matters More Than Ever

-In an environment where breaches cost millions and regulatory pressures are rising, ignoring what is a secure code is risky business.
-Every pull request that doesn’t follow secure coding practices becomes a future liability.
+In an environment where breaches cost millions and regulations tighten, ignoring what is a secure code is a costly mistake.
+Every pull request that skips secure coding practices introduces risk and technical debt your team will have to fix later.

-Consider this: According to the OWASP Top Ten, the most critical web application security risks include injection flaws, broken access control, and cryptographic failures.
-These are not edge cases—they’re some of the most common vulnerabilities found in real-world applications.
+According to the OWASP Secure Coding Practices, top risks include injection flaws, broken access control, and cryptographic failures.
+These aren’t edge cases.
+They’re some of the most common vulnerabilities found in real-world production environments.

 So, what actually defines what is a secure code?
 Let’s break it down: